-Knees and concrete are natural enemies, and many children spend their childhoods picking the scabs that prove it.
-Skinned knees are so common, in fact, that many parents don’t even think about the proper way to treat them.
-They just provide a hug or a bit of reassurance along the lines of “It’s not bleeding.”
-But, as it happens, when it comes to the most common of boo-boos, the most effective treatment is so simple that it’s likely the one that many parents don’t even think to employ.
+A skinned knee is often the product of concrete and gravity.
+Considering there’s an abundance of both in the world, many children spend their childhoods picking the scabs.
+Skinned knees are so common, in fact, that many parents simply act before considering how to clean a wound or how to clean a cut.
+They just provide a hug and some reassurance.
+But, as it happens, when it comes to the most common of boo-boos, like the ubiquitous skinned knee, the most effective treatment is so simple that it’s likely the one that many parents don’t even think to employ.

 “Wash it gently with soap and water.
 No alcohol, no iodine.
 We don’t even recommend peroxide anymore.
 Just soap and water” says Dr. Howard Reinstein, a spokesman for the American Association of Pediatricians who serves as clinical faculty at Children’s Hospital Los Angeles and the UCLA Medical Center.

 With children, though, chaos reigns, and even the act of simply washing a surface wound can be tough when a kid is dealing with a combination of pain, adrenaline, tears, and blood.
 A frightened child can make cleaning a skinned knee a Herculean task.
 But there are workarounds: the water can be applied with a gentle, misting spray bottle, which minimizes touching, or parents can basically bribe the kid into chilling out for long enough to swab the blood away.

 “Use distraction,” says Reinstein.
 “It’s one of the few times where you could be like, ‘Tell you what, you can watch this video while I take care of this’ if it zones them out enough.
 Sugar tends to be a little bit of a sedative, too.
 At the moment you have to clean the thing, they can lick a lollipop.”